What is the EU-U.S. Privacy Shield?

 Basically, to help the digital economy grow, to improve trade and to increase security.

 Back in 2012, The European Commission raised concerns about the security of personal data of European Union citizens being transferred to the USA.
 The European press reported on areas of disagreement between legislative attitudes to protecting personal data.
-The prevailing attitude was and still is, that in Europe, data privacy laws are more stringent than in the US.
+The prevailing attitude was that in Europe, data privacy laws were more stringent than in the US.

-Does the EU-U.S. Privacy Shield affect Email Hippo then?
+Does the EU-U.S. Privacy Shield affect Email Hippo?

 But we thought you might want to know more about how we deal with personal data that is uploaded to our servers for validating.
-Especially as most of our customers are companies in the USA, so they might be familiar with Privacy Shield participation and think of it as a sign of reassurance in a data partner.
+Especially as many of our customers are companies in the USA, so they might be familiar with Privacy Shield participation.

 We have servers in the cloud in Europe, stacking, moving and returning results to our customers.
 We deliver fast results by using intelligent caching and data routing.